kooperativ97/flbeautifier/readme.md

 Mine: `C:\Users\....\Documents\Image-Line\FL Studio\Presets\Plugin database\Generators`

 2. Run the create.cmd file.
 It will create a .nfo and .png for every plugin where these files do not exist.
-   These files are hidden by default, so make sure you make hidden files visible!
+   The nfo is hidden per default, the png files are hidden after thumbnailing.

 3. Create Screenshots of your Plugins and save them as the .png file created by create.cmd